 No case of racial, ethnic, gender, religious, political, national or social discrimination was recorded during the reporting period.
-Under the provisions of the Collective Agreement, the Employer has undertaken to protect employee dignity in the course of their work, and to ensure working conditions in which employees will not be exposed to sexual and non-sexual harassment by the Employer, managers, colleagues, or other persons with whom employees come into regular contact in the course of their work.
+Under the provisions of the Collective Agreement, the Employer has undertaken to protect employee dignity in the course of their work, and to ensure working conditions in which employees will not be exposed to sexual and non-sexual harassment by the Employer, managers, colleagues, or other persons with whom employees come into regular contact in the course of their work

-Human resources management implies the performing of research and analysis of employee motivation factors.
+Human resources management implies efforts to carry out research and analysis of factors contributing to employee motivators.
 For this reason, the Company conducts individual interviews with employees and performs satisfaction surveys, which give the best possible perspective on the perceptions, needs and preferences of each individual employee and indicate areas where there is room for improvement.
-Based on the findings of such analyses, action plans are designed with the aim of creating a stimulating work atmosphere that contributes to employee welfare.
+Based on the findings of such analyses, action plans are drawn up with the aim of creating a stimulating work atmosphere that contributes to employee wellbeing.

-As at 31 December 2021, the Company had 53 employees (3 employees more compared to 50 employees as at 31 December 2020).
-Employee structure was as follows:
+As at 31 December 2022, the Company had 61 employees (53 employees as at 31 December 2021).